Rules, Terms and Conditions of Service

 17.4.
 If a driver leaving the track is deemed by the stewards as gaining a lasting advantage, they will be subject to a penalty.

 17.5.
-The 3rd party plugin ‘PLP’ (Pit-Lane-Penalty) for Assetto Corsa to automatically monitor track-cuts and issue warnings or DT’s mid-race (used in previous seasons), is not currently enforced.
+The 3rd party plugin ‘PLP’ (Pit-Lane-Penalty) for Assetto Corsa to automatically monitor track-cuts and issue warnings or DT’s mid-race (used in previous seasons), is not required.

 17.6.
 If a driver violates track limits set by the game and is penalised automatically by the game in the form of a time penalty or drive-through, this can be overturned by stewards if strong video evidence is provided post-race that a cut was made to avoid an incident.
 For example, cutting the chicanes at Monza due to an incident that blocked the track.